-The Division of Geographic Medicine, a part of the Center for Vaccine Development, is internationally recognized as a leader in the development and testing of vaccines.
+The Division of Geographic Medicine, a part of the Center for Vaccine Development and Global Health (CVD), is internationally recognized as a leader in the development and testing of vaccines.

 The division maintains a Travelers' Clinic that provides comprehensive health care for children and adults who are about to leave on a brief or extended trip overseas.